Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-9-a-2-3-tonne-lifestyle.html.markdown

 A typical outfit of jeans, t-shirt, jacket and trainers would produce around [76kg CO2](https://www.ecotricity.co.uk/news/news-archive/2018/the-carbon-footprint-of-getting-dressed).
 So just that one outfit is roughly the equivalent of driving London-Paris.
 So how can we reduce our carbon footprint from fashion?

+> "A typical outfit of jeans, t-shirt, jacket and trainers would produce around 76kg CO2."

 #### Emily:

 *Fast fashion is made cheaply, made to look good, but it falls apart easily.
 So we should avoid it and buy second hand or buy good quality that will be built to last.*